As a part of our Gwinnett collaboration blog series, we are highlighting our partnership with Gwinnett County Public Schools.

 - Multiple high schools participate in our Adult Positive Social Norms campaign and display banners around their gyms and football fields, thanking parents and other adults for not providing alcohol to teens and correcting adults’ misperceptions that most teens drink.

-- We created flyers about heroin and the brain and addiction for schools to distribute and are now working to design and implement a prescription drug abuse campaign with them for the upcoming school year.
+- We created flyers about heroin and the brain and addiction for schools to distribute and are now working to implement a prescription drug abuse campaign with them.

 As you can see, we have many reasons to be thankful for this great partnership.
-If you want to learn more about ways you can get involved and help prevent alcohol and drug use in Gwinnett County, contact Alexis Cato at firstname.lastname@example.org.
+If you want to learn more about ways you can get involved and help prevent alcohol and drug use in Gwinnett County, contact Michael Davis at firstname.lastname@example.org.